 If you are one who loves the frothy topping on your cup of cappuccino, then a good milk frother is a good addition to your list of accessories.

 They are specifically designed to froth milk, and you have hundreds to choose from.
-While the sheer numbers can make it an uphill task to pick one, you should look for one that does a good job of frothing both non-fat and whole milk.
+While the sheer numbers can make it an uphill task to pick one, you should look for one that does a good job of frothing both non-fat and whole milk (or some milk alternatives).
 Make sure it is within your budget too.

 To top it all, a coffee cup is the last item you need when making coffee.
 Depending on your situation, different cups may be needed.